kai687/sphinxawesome-theme/docs/how-to/using.md

 html_permalinks_icon = "<span>#</span>"
 ```

+You can use SVG icons (like on this page) or plain characters.
+If you're using plain characters with the {{ product }},
-If you want to use plain characters, it's better to wrap them in a HTML `<span>` element.
+wrap them in a `<span>` element.
-This way, the icon is only shown when you hover over the heading.
+This shows the headerlinks only when hovering over the heading,
-You can also use SVG icons.

-Clicking any headerlink directly copies the URL to the clipboard.
-To revert to the
+or changing focus with your keyboard.

+Headerlinks are often used to share links to specific sections in documentation.
+The {{ product }} makes that a little easier by copying the URL to the clipboard
+when clicking a headerlink.
-default behavior, set the option {confval}`html_awesome_headerlinks` to `False`.
+To revert to the default behavior, set the option {confval}`html_awesome_headerlinks` to `False`.

 ## Highlight placeholder text in code blocks